 Urban Outfitters (URBN) Receives a Hold from B.Riley FBR

-B.Riley FBR analyst Susan Anderson maintained a Hold rating on Urban Outfitters (URBN) yesterday and set a price target of $23.00.
-The company’s shares closed last Monday at $29.06.
+B.Riley FBR analyst Susan Anderson reiterated a Hold rating on Urban Outfitters (URBN) today and set a price target of $23.00.
+The company’s shares closed last Monday at $27.69.

-According to TipRanks.com, Anderson is a 2-star analyst with an average return of 0.4% and a 47.0% success rate.
+According to TipRanks.com, Anderson is a 1-star analyst with an average return of -0.1% and a 45.5% success rate.
 Anderson covers the Consumer Goods sector, focusing on stocks such as Turning Point Brands, Columbia Sportswear, and G-III Apparel Group.

-Urban Outfitters has an analyst consensus of Moderate Buy, with a price target consensus of $27.90, implying a -3.3% downside from current levels.
-In a report released today, Wedbush also maintained a Hold rating on the stock.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Urban Outfitters with a $27.90 average price target, which is a -1.8% downside from current levels.
+In a report issued on January 8, Wedbush also maintained a Hold rating on the stock.

 See today’s analyst top recommended stocks >>